Gibb and BYU host Kansas - WTOP News

 BOTTOM LINE: BYU takes on Kansas after Delaney Gibb scored 25 points in BYU’s 85-73 loss to the Arizona State Sun Devils.

+BYU is shooting 42.6% from the field this season, 0.1 percentage points higher than the 42.5% Kansas allows to opponents.
+Kansas has shot at a 42.4% clip from the field this season, 2.6 percentage points above the 39.8% shooting opponents of BYU have averaged.

+The Cougars and Jayhawks meet Tuesday for the first time in Big 12 play this season.

-TOP PERFORMERS: Emma Calvert is averaging 13.1 points and 5.6 rebounds for the Cougars.
-Gibb is averaging 2.3 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Gibb is averaging 17.1 points, 5.3 rebounds, 4.1 assists and 1.6 steals for the Cougars.
+Emma Calvert is averaging 13.2 points over the last 10 games.

-S’Mya Nichols is scoring 19.2 points per game with 2.9 rebounds and 4.8 assists for the Jayhawks.
-Elle Evans is averaging 12.1 points over the last 10 games.
+Elle Evans is shooting 41.1% from beyond the arc with 2.4 made 3-pointers per game for the Jayhawks, while averaging 14 points.
+S’Mya Nichols is averaging 16.7 points and 4.5 assists over the last 10 games.

 LAST 10 GAMES: Cougars: 3-7, averaging 66.7 points, 32.0 rebounds, 15.4 assists, 6.6 steals and 4.2 blocks per game while shooting 41.8% from the field.
 Their opponents have averaged 73.9 points per game.